 But many Indonesians have criticised the government for acting too slowly.
-A Transportation Ministry survey showed 7 per cent of people had already left for their hometowns when the ban was announced, and 24 per cent said they still planned to leave, regardless of government prohibitions.
+A Transportation Ministry survey showed 7% of people had already left for their hometowns when the ban was announced, and 24% said they still planned to leave, regardless of government prohibitions.

 Confusingly, President Joko “Jokowi” Widodo at one point said that while mudik was banned, returning to one’s hometown (pulang kampung), for example for the social safety net it could provide, was not.

 Since then, the government has relaxed the ban on mudik, re-opening transportation and allowing businesspeople to travel provided they satisfy certain requirements.
 This immediately saw huge queues at Soekarno-Hatta Airport with seemingly no attention to physical distancing.